borntofrappe/game-development/Games/Space Invaders/README.md

 - [ ] Add shields

 - [ ] Improve aliens AI to have the bullets fired in the vicinity of the player

+- [ ] gameplay

+  - [ ] change the speed as `n` aliens are destroyed — not when pressing s

+  - [ ] detect a loss when the aliens reach the height of the player — not when pressing g

 ## Design